Skip to main content

 • Be aware of your own emotions.
 Talk about your emotions and make yourself vulnerable.
 It can feel silly or scary at first, but it becomes more comfortable over time.
 Practice incorporating emotions into things you say every day.
 Instead of saying, “I don’t have time,” you might say, “I’m feeling overwhelmed right now.”
 Instead of saying “Good for you,” you might say, “I’m relieved that worked out for you.”

-• Manage your moods.
+• Manage your mood.
 Everyone experiences intense emotions from time to time.
 Anger, frustration, disappointment, and fear are important emotions to express, but you should model appropriate ways to express them.
 Practice stepping away and taking deep breaths when something frustrates you in front of staff.
 Go for a short walk when you are having a hard time solving a problem.

 Cultivating Staff Morale